Chapter 6

 b.
 First Congress creates three departments, state, treasury,

-and war, and established the offices of the attorney general and postmaster
+and war, and established the offices of the attorney general

 general.